Xamarsia/photo-sharing-platform-frontend/README.md

 - [`simple-photo-sharing-platform`](https://github.com/Xamarsia/simple-photo-sharing-platform): backend of the SPSP project.

-It is implemented using Spring framework.
+     It is implemented using Spring framework and implemented as REST API.

 - [`spsp-deployment`](https://github.com/Xamarsia/spsp-deployment): main repository of SPSP project.